JoyadityaNath/Configuring-a-Static-Website-using-Amazon-Route-53/Route-53.md

 Ensure that the name servers associated with your domain registration match those listed in your Route 53 hosted zone.
 If there is a mismatch, update the domain's name server records to reflect the correct values as specified in your hosted zone.

+3. Review Access Logs in the Logs S3 Bucket
+If server access logging was enabled, you can now inspect the log files generated in your designated logs S3 bucket `logs/` folder (e.g., `logs.example.com/logs/`).
+These files are typically compressed with the .gz extension.
+Once decompressed, each log file provides detailed request-level information, including but not limited to:

+-The bucket name receiving the request

+-Request timestamp (in UTC)

+Requester’s IP address

+Request type (e.g., GET, PUT)

+HTTP status code returned

+Total bytes transferred

+Referrer and user-agent details

+Requested object key

+This data can be invaluable for performance monitoring, usage analytics, or security auditing.